Welcome to her world.

 - Flowery Elizabethan English: The lyrics of "Hollow" in Navigatoria notably use quotes from Sheakspeare.
 Yep, the only time she sings in English, it's old English.

-- Non-Appearing Title: Frequent, random examples including Haresugita Sora no Shita de, Kaze to Rashinban or Ricordando il Passato, among others.
+- Non-Appearing Title: Frequent, random examples including Haresugita Sora no Shita de, Uzumebi or Ricordando il Passato, among others.

 - Ominous Foreign Language Chanting: She absolutely loves this trope, useful for raising the tension in epic songs.